-The often-missed Ards Forest Park in Donegal really does tick all of the boxes.
+The often-missed Ards Forest Park in Donegal is one of the most unique parks in Ireland, yet many visitors overlook it.

-If variety is the spice of life, then Donegal’s Ards Forest Park honours that adage with ease.
+If variety is the spice of life, then Donegal’s 1200-acre Ards Forest Park honours that adage with ease.
 Sand dunes?
 Check.
 Woodlands?
 Check.
 Salt marshes?
 Check.
 Wildlife?
+You get the idea!

 Some quick need-to-knows about Ards Forest Park in Donegal